 As with other cookware, the more pitted and worn the pot, the greater the amount of aluminum that can be absorbed.
 Because aluminum is so reactive, cooking or storing highly acidic or salty foods may cause more aluminum than usual to enter the food.

-5. Cast iron cookware.
-Cast iron is known for its durability and even heat distribution.
+Cast-iron is known for its durability and even heat distribution.
 Unglazed cast iron can transfer notable amounts of iron into food, but unlike the metals that come off other types of pots and pans, iron is considered a healthy food additive by the U.S. Food and Drug Administration.
 The nonstick quality of cast iron comes from seasoning.
 Seasoning is the term used for treating cast iron with oil and baking it.
 This fills in the porous surface of the cookware.
-Guides to seasoning cast iron are available here and here.
+A guide to seasoning cast iron is available here.

-9. Bamboo is non-reactive and considered to have no harmful effects on food, but its uses are limited: you can’t fry eggs in bamboo.
+Bamboo is non-reactive and considered to have no harmful effects on food, but its uses are limited: You can’t fry eggs in bamboo.

 1. Metals carry a heavy burden of resource extraction, processing and manufacturing.
 Mining is a dirty and destructive process, and the manufacturing of complex, multiple-metal cookware is energy-intensive.
 In 2004, the metal mining industry was ranked as the nation's worst toxic polluter by the EPA.
 Most metals can be recycled, but the mixing of elements (stainless coated copper, for example) can negate that quality.
 Coatings and nonstick linings break down with use and time, so these pans are short-lived.
 Some interesting ideas for reusing metal cookware can be found here.